|

 History:

 Lombard Avenue station on South Boulevard was built as part of the Lake Street Elevated's 1899 extension along South Boulevard from Austin Avenue to Lombard and Randolph, thence westward along the electrified tracks of the Suburban Railroad on Randolph Street to Wisconsin (Marion) Avenue.
+The "L" was powered by overhead trolley wire along the extension for safety purposes due to the grade-level running.
+The tracks also paralleled the adjacent Chicago & North Western Railroad.

-The stations on this portion consisted of island stations and platforms constructed of wood.
+The modest stations on this portion consisted of island stations and platforms constructed of wood.
 The narrow station houses with their clapboard paneling and peaked roofs with overhanging eaves emptied out onto an island platform covered by a peaked canopy that was actually a continuation of the station house's roof.
-The tall steel poles that carried the "L"'s overhead whites occasionally poked through the canopy, interrupting the platform.
+The tall steel poles that carried the "L"'s overhead wires occasionally poked through the canopy, interrupting the platform.

 This Chicago-L.org article is a stub.
 It will be expanded in the future as resources allow. |